Sumeet-2023/CityFix/README.md

 - **Government Accountability Dashboard:** Publicly displays reported issues and their resolution status to promote transparency and accountability.

-- **Clan System:** Users can create or join local "Clans," which are community groups centered around specific sustainability goals.
+- **Clan System:** Users can create or join local "Clans" where creator can manage the record of fundraising for support in financing initiatives like projects, events etc., which are community groups centered around specific sustainability goals.
 Clans offer collaborative planning tools, including radius-based locale selection, member roles, payment tracking, and membership limits.

 ### Additional Features
-- **Data Dashboard:** Provides city-level metrics on sustainability, such as air quality, recycling rates, water usage, and renewable energy adoption.
+- **Data Dashboard:** Provides city-level metrics on sustainability, such as weather, air quality, recycling rates, water usage, and renewable energy adoption.

 - **Rewards System:** Active participants in reporting or sustainability projects can earn points redeemable for local benefits or recognition.